-Advertised Summary Job Description: The Research Assistant will provide support to the PI and co-investigators in implementation and conduct of HIV prevention and treatment study protocols at the Columbia P&S Clinical Research Site.
-Assist with technical and research-oriented services in the Columbia P&S Research Site and Columbia University's Clinical Trials Support Laboratory which supports the Division's HIV/AIDS clinical research efforts.
+Advertised Summary Job Description: The Research Assistant will provide support to the Principal Investigator (PI) and co-investigators in implementation and conduct of HIV prevention and treatment study protocols at the Columbia P&S Clinical Research Site.
+The incumbent will provide technical and research-oriented services in the Columbia P&S Research Site and Columbia University's Clinical Trials Support Laboratory which supports the Division's HIV/AIDS clinical research efforts.

 Columbia P&S Clinical Research Site conducts NIH and industry sponsored HIV prevention and HIV treatment studies.
 Columbia P&S Clinical Research Site is part of a larger Columbia Partnership Clinical Trials Unit (CTU) which encompasses four Clinical Research Sites located throughout Manhattan and the Bronx.
 The CTU participates in three National Institutes of Health sponsored HIV/AIDS Clinical Trials Networks (AACTG, HVTN and HPTN) as well as numerous industry studies.
 Central to its activities are the Clinical Trials Support Laboratory and the Columbia University Research Pharmacy where investigational product is prepared.

-He/She will complete complex assignments while following standard protocols and standard operating procedures that require technical proficiency and the ability to make detailed observations and manipulations.
+Responsible for laboratory processing of study samples for experimental and diagnostic purposes in accordance with the Division of AIDS policies and standard operating procedures.
+S/he will complete assignments following standard protocols and standard operating procedures that require technical proficiency and the ability to make detailed observations and manipulations.
 This includes performing assays, preparation of stock or working solutions, the calibration of equipment for experiments, specimen accession, processing, QC, and shipment along with quality control of assigned protocols.
 S/he will assist the clinic staff in preparing appropriate clinical and laboratory forms and documentation to ensure that the protocol mandated procedures are followed accurately.
-Candidate will perform additional related duties as assigned.
+Perform additional related duties as assigned.

 General Minimum Qualifications: Requires a bachelor's degree and at least 1.5 years of related experience or equivalent in education, training and experience.